How To Select Skis For This Coming Winter

 Phil Smith, director of Snoworks reports on how to select the most suitable skis.

-It’s simple to select a pair of skis.
-The first thing to remember is they’re all good, all turned up at the front, all have slippery soles and all have metal edges.
+But in reality it’s really simple.
+The first thing to remember skis are all good, all turned up at the front, all have slippery soles and all have metal edges.
 But it can go horribly wrong and you can end up with a pair of skis that just do nothing for your skiing.
 On the other hand, get it right and you could see your skiing literally take off.

-What sort of terrain do I like to ski?
+- What sort of terrain do you intend to ski?

-What sort of speeds do I like to ski at?
+- What sort of speeds do you like to ski at?

-1. Firstly decide on the type of terrain you wish to ski and match this to the width of the ski underfoot.
+Firstly decide on the type of terrain you wish to ski and match this to the width of the ski underfoot (the narrowest part of the ski)

 The majority of all-terrain skis sit in this category along with many skis that are recommended for off-piste.
 Don’t forget off-piste is part of all-terrain.
 So if you looking for an off-piste ski that you also want to use everywhere then it will come in this category.
 The closer to 85mm the more suited for piste skiing, the closer to 100mm the more suited for off-piste.

 Anything over 100mm and you’re looking at out and out off-piste (deep snow).
-The closer to 100mm the more suited to all-terrain.
+The closer to 100mm the more suited to all-terrain with an emphasise on off-piste.
 The wider the ski underfoot the more suited to deep snow and these days you can go wider and wider and wider.
 Don’t forget the wider the ski the less suitable for all-terrain and pistes.
 If using very wide skis on piste there is a more leverage on the knees as the skis try to flatten on the firm snow.
 So remember really wide skis are for off-piste where you are skiing in the snow rather than on it.

 The sidecut radius is shown on the skis or the manufacturers website.
 The sidecut radius is not the turn radius but affects it.
 The sidecut radius is purely the geometrical shape of the side of the ski.
 We’ve split the sidecut radius into three categories and matched it to the differences in speed.

-This is a generalisation as many slalom skiers ski pretty fast on skis with sidecuts less then 15m.
-It’s also possible to ski slower on skis with sidecuts over 30m.
+This is a generalisation as many slalom skiers ski pretty fast on skis with tight sidecuts.
+It’s also possible to ski slower on skis with big sidecuts.
 We’ve purely used this framework as a guideline and created the template from racing using the disciplines of Slalom, Giant slalom, Super G and Downhill.
 Both the speed and sidecut radius increase as you move from Slalom to Giant Slalom to Super G to Downhill.

 Sidecuts vary immensely depending on the length of the ski.
 So the same ski in different lengths will have a different sidecut radius.
 So all you may need to do to change the sidecut radius is change the length of the ski.